Choose another writer in this calendar:

-From 1832 to 1835 Marryat edited the Metropolitan Magazine, in which several of his novels came out.
+From 1832 to 1835 Marryat edited the Metropolitan Magazine, in which several of his novels came out wholly or in part.
 In 1836 he lived in Brussels.
 After two years in Canada and the United States (1837-39), he recorded his impressions in A Diary in America (1839).
+Originally he set out on the trip, at least in part, to escape from his unhappy marriage.
+In 1839 he separated from his wife Catherine.
 Having an accurate eye for small details, Marryat noted in a travel diary that the dental hygiene of the ordinary Americans was still very poor.
 He also complained that a gentleman could not rent a carriage on Sundays in Lexinton, Kentucky, because slaves rented them all for their own pleasure.

 From 1839 to 1843 Marryat lived in London in the circle of such writers as Clarkson Stanfield, Samuel Rogers, and Charles Dickens, with whom his friendship remained unbroken.
 However, as his daughter later recalled, "he was quick to take offence," and lost many friends due to his nature.
 After a life at sea and publishing books, Marryat settled finally in Langham, Norfolk, where he spent his days farming and writing.
 His handwriting was so small that his copyreaders had to leave pins in his manuscripts when they stopped reading in order to find their place later.